dasmlab/oneshots/k3s-metallb-ubuntu/README.md

   - `ens32` (Main NIC): `10.10.1.120/16`
   - `ens36` (BGP NIC): `192.168.19.10/24`
 - A reachable BGP peer at `192.168.19.1` (ASN `65999`)
+- - Change the values in the script to match your layout
 - Outbound internet access for pulling K3s and MetalLB components
 - Root or sudo privileges